pfeilbr/brianpfeil.com/content/post/aws-sam-local-invoke-with-lambda-role/index.md

 +++

-[AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/)(SAM) allows you to develop and test your API Gateway backed lambda functions locally via [sam local start-api](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-start-api.html).
-By default your function is invoked with the default credentials you have configured for the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
-If your function accesses other AWS service, it may permission issues.
-It's ideal to have it run under the same security context locally as it would when deployed.
-In my case, my function sends a message to an SQS worker queue.
+[AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/) (SAM) allows you to develop and test your lambda backed API Gateway endpoints locally via [sam local start-api](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-start-api.html).
+By default, your function is invoked with the default credentials you have configured for the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+If your function accesses other AWS services, it may encounter permission issues.
+It's ideal to have your lambda run under as close to the same security context locally as it would when deployed.
+In the example below, lambda sends a message to a SQS worker queue.
 The permissions for the queue are configured to allow the lambda role to send a message to it.
 The following details how to achieve this.

 ### Allowing Our Lambda Role to be Assumed